 Estonia has begun easing restrictions in place since the beginning of the coronavirus epidemic.
-However, you should still remain vigilant about social distancing, hand washing, and follow the safety guidelines in place in different establishments.
+However, you should still remain vigilant about social distancing, wash your hands, stay home when sick, and follow the safety guidelines in different establishments.

-Read more about the safety measures in Tallinn's public spaces, the step-by-step opening plan, and the ongoing travel restrictions below.
+Read more about the social distancing rules in Tallinn's public spaces, the step-by-step opening plan, and the ongoing travel restrictions below.
 Let's all help keep each other safe!